5 Must-Know Tips for Choosing the Best Fat Tyre Mountain Bike

 Choose Between Rigid or Suspension Forks

-Rigid forks are low-maintenance and ideal for snow/sand, whereas suspension forks absorb shocks on rocky trails.
+Rigid forks are low-maintenance and ideal for snow or sand, whereas suspension forks absorb shocks on rocky trails.
 Full-suspension fat bikes exist but add complexity.
 Test both types at local trails if possible.

 Opt for Reliable Braking Systems

 Hydraulic disc brakes outperform mechanical ones in wet conditions.
 Look for 180mm rotors minimum for consistent stopping power with the added weight of wide tyres.
-Brands like SRAM offer models specifically for fat bikes.
+Many manufacturers offer braking systems specifically designed for fat bikes.

 Ensure Proper Fit and Comfort